 - Learn as much as possible about your depression based on the questions listed above in this article.

-- Explore any other health or lifestyle factors that could impact your premiums such as a history of alcohol or drug abuse.
+- Explore any other health conditions or lifestyle factors that could impact your premiums such as a history of alcohol or drug abuse.

 - Contact underwriters on your behalf ahead of time to get pre-approvals.